Meal Deductions for Furnished Meals

 Travel Domestic and Foreign

 Fixed Meal (Per diem, subsistence, M & IE) allowance must be adjusted for meals furnished to the traveler by a third party or included in a registration fee.
+Continental Breakfasts are considered a meal and must be deducted if provided by a third party or included in the registration fee.

 The full fixed meal allowance may be claimed when: